Magnite Inc. (MGNI) is destined for greater heights as its last quarter sales were 175,400 K - News Daemon

 Magnite Inc. (NASDAQ: MGNI) Trading Performance Indicators

-Take a look at Magnite Inc.’s (MGNI) current performance indicators.
-Last quarter, stock had a quick ratio of 1.20.
-In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 2.27.
-Likewise, its price to free cash flow for the trailing twelve months is 8.08.
+You can see what Magnite Inc. (MGNI) is doing with its current performance indicators.
+In the most recent quarter, the stock posted a quick ratio of 1.20.
+In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 2.01.
+Likewise, its price to free cash flow for the trailing twelve months is 7.16.

-For the trailing twelve months, Company’s Diluted EPS (Earnings per Share) is -0.98, a number that is poised to hit 0.06 in the next quarter and is forecasted to reach 0.87 in one year’s time.

 Technical Analysis of Magnite Inc. (MGNI)

-Let’s dig in a bit further.
-During the last 5-days, its volume was 1.12 million.
-That was inferior than the volume of 1.66 million it reported in year-ago period.
-As of the previous 9 days, the stock’s Stochastic %D was 79.31%.
-Additionally, its Average True Range was 0.48.
+Magnite Inc. (NASDAQ: MGNI) saw its 5-day average volume 1.04 million, a negative change from its year-to-date volume of 1.62 million.
+As of the previous 9 days, the stock’s Stochastic %D was 28.69%.
+Additionally, its Average True Range was 0.45.

-During the past 100 days, Magnite Inc.’s (MGNI) raw stochastic average was set at 23.69%, which indicates a significant decrease from 81.15% during the past two weeks.
-Based on volatility metrics of the stock, it showed a historical volatility of 47.02% in the past 14 days, which was lower than the 67.81% volatility it showed in the past 100 days.
+During the past 100 days, Magnite Inc.’s (MGNI) raw stochastic average was set at 7.34%, which indicates a significant increase from 0.82% during the past two weeks.
+Based on volatility metrics of the stock, it showed a historical volatility of 52.25% in the past 14 days, which was lower than the 68.03% volatility it showed in the past 100 days.

-At the time of writing, stock’s 50-day Moving Average is $10.30, while its 200-day Moving Average is $9.26.
-However, in the short run, Magnite Inc.’s stock first resistance to watch stands at $9.83.
-Second resistance stands at $10.04.
-The third major resistance level sits at $10.21.
-If the price goes on to break the first support level at $9.45, it is likely to go to the next support level at $9.28.
-Assuming the price breaks the second support level, the third support level stands at $9.07.
+At the time of writing, stock’s 50-day Moving Average is $9.98, while its 200-day Moving Average is $9.26.
+Nevertheless, the first resistance level for the watch stands at $8.85 in the near term.
+At $9.06, the stock is likely to face the second major resistance level.
+The third major resistance level sits at $9.16.
+If the price goes on to break the first support level at $8.54, it is likely to go to the next support level at $8.44.
+Assuming the price breaks the second support level, the third support level stands at $8.23.

 Magnite Inc. (NASDAQ: MGNI) Key Stats